rannn367/tp/docs/UserGuide.md

 Format: `staffadd sid/STAFF_ID n/NAME p/PHONE e/EMAIL a/ADDRESS role/ROLE shift/SHIFT_TIMING hours/HOURS_WORKED rating/PERFORMANCE_RATING [t/TAG]...…`

 * `STAFF_ID` should start with an 'S' (case-insensitive) followed by digits (e.g., S1001, s1001) and must not exceed 10 characters.
-Duplicate staff IDs are not allowed
+Duplicate staff IDs are not allowed.
+* Leading zeroes will be trimmed from the `STAFF_ID` input. e.g. S00045 will be treated as S45
 * `NAME` should only contain alphanumeric characters and spaces, and it should not be blank and must not be longer than 50 characters
 * `PHONE` should only contain digits, and it should be between 3 and 20 digits long
 * `EMAIL` must be a valid email address